HomeBlogWhy Safer IoT Devices Are Needed for Successful Smart Living

 With that said, hackers are persistent in their efforts, and new threats are constantly emerging.
 A three-year-old home security system, or even a six-month-old security camera, can have potential exploits.
 Even inexperienced hackers can take advantage of easily accessed vulnerabilities to get into your home network.
 Cases of hackers gaining control over webcams, baby monitors, and cameras on laptops are becoming more widespread.
 In a smart home, each additional IoT device is another attack opportunity that hackers can target for your data.
 These are real security threats that we inherited as part of the internet revolution, and they are not going away anytime soon.
 Therefore, as we innovate with IoT, we should also equally invest in innovation on the cyber security frontier.

 We can conclude that in addition to functionality and ease of use, cyber security by design and superior service are key elements of a successful IoT product.
-Cyber security is indeed a challenge, but it is our responsibility as users, product developers, service providers, and manufacturers to push developments in cyber security, as we push forward with new endpoint innovations.
+Cyber security is indeed a challenge, but it is our responsibility as users, product developers, service providers, and manufacturers to push developments in cyber security, as we push forward with new edge innovations.
 Security by design is a challenge that we cannot walk away from.

 How Ambiq Contributes